Intrinsic thermal Hall effect of optical phonons enhanced by discrete rotational symmetry: Summary and discussion

 \section{Summary and discussion}

 In summary, we have analyzed the thermal Hall conductivity of optical phonons both numerically and analytically.
-The analysis reveals that discrete rotational symmetry, ubiquitous in real materials but often overlooked in prior studies, fundamentally alters the band structure and topological properties of phonon systems.
+The analysis reveals that discrete rotational symmetry, ubiquitous in real materials but overlooked in prior studies, fundamentally alters the band structure and topological features of phonon systems.
 It introduces a significant enhancement and a nonlinear $B\ln B$ dependence on the applied magnetic field in the thermal Hall conductivity.

+Although this study focuses on systems with cubic symmetry, our analysis can be generalized straightforwardly to systems with other discrete rotational symmetries.
+These systems differ only in the number and orientations of high-symmetry directions.
+The primary driving factor, i.e., the concentration of Berry curvatures toward high symmetry directions, remains present.
+Thus, their intrinsic thermal Hall conductivities are expected to exhibit qualitatively similar behaviors to those revealed here.

 Our analysis, based on a generic effective model for optical phonons, not only offers insights into the qualitative features of the optical phonon contribution to the thermal Hall conductivity but also provides an estimate of its magnitude.
-As shown in Fig.~\ref{fig:slope}, the contribution peaks at a temperature $T_{m}\sim 0.1 \hbar\omega_{m}/k_{B}$ with a magnitude of $\sim 0.01 k_{B} k_{c}\omega_{B}\ln|\omega_{B}/\omega_{m}|$, both of which scale with $\omega_{m}$ and are relatively insensitive to the value of $\lambda_{3}$.
+As shown in Fig.~\ref{fig:slope}, the contribution peaks at a temperature $T_{m}\sim 0.1 \hbar\omega_{m}/k_{B}$ with a magnitude of $\sim 0.01 k_{B} k_{c}\omega_{B}\ln|\omega_{B}/\omega_{m}|$, both of which scale with $\omega_{m}$ and are relatively insensitive to the other parameters.
 Taking STO as an example, we could map Sr-Ti atoms and O-octahedra to the positive and negative ions in the effective model ~\cite{cowley_lattice_1964}.
 We estimate $\omega_{B}\sim5 \times 10^{-5}\,\mathrm{meV}/\hbar$ at $B = 10$ T and $\omega_{m} \approx 20\,\mathrm{meV}/\hbar$~\cite{verdi_quantum_2023}.
 Assuming a cutoff $k_{c} \sim \pi/a$ and $a = 3.9 \text{\AA}$~\cite{collignon_metallicity_2019}, the peak thermal Hall conductivity is estimated to be $\sim-10^{-6}\,\mathrm{W/Km}$.
 This value is four orders of magnitude smaller than experimental observations ($\sim -80\,\mathrm{mW/Km}$)~\cite{li_phonon_2020}, despite enhancement from the logarithmic factor.
 We conclude that the intrinsic mechanism alone cannot explain the experimental data.
-The fundamental limit on the magnitude is due to $\omega_{B}$, which is four orders of magnitude smaller than the electronic counterpart.
+The fundamental limit on the magnitude is due to $\omega_{B}$, which is four orders of magnitude smaller than its electron counterpart because the masses of atoms are four orders of magnitude larger than the electron mass.